Frequently Asked Questions

 A full amortization schedule can be found here.

-Yes, we allow prepayments (partial and full), so you are not stuck for the entire term of the mortgage.
+Yes, you are allowed to make prepayments (partial and full), so you are not stuck for the entire term of the mortgage.
 This way, you can upgrade homes, move or refinance your existing mortgage.
-Our product is carefully designed with flexibility in mind.
-Please refer to our term sheet here for prepayment rules.
+The product is carefully designed with flexibility in mind.
+Please refer to the sample term sheet here for prepayment rules.

 The mortgage is calculated semi-annually as Canadian regulations require rates to be expressed as semi-annual compounded.
-This does NOT mean that your mortgage is compounded; rather – the mortgage is strictly structured as Shariah-compliant, however, we use certain terminologies (as approved by our Shariah Board) to satisfy Canadian law and market practices.
+This does NOT mean that your mortgage is compounded; rather – the mortgage is strictly structured as Shariah-compliant, however certain terminologies are used (as approved by the Shariah Board) to satisfy Canadian law and market practices.

-Yes, as we must cover late payment charges from our financer.
-Keep in mind, any profit earned from the late payment charges will be donated to a charity of our choice.
-Please see servicing fees here.
+Yes, any profit earned from the late payment charges will be donated to a charity of the financier’s choice.
+You may find the fee breakdown here: here.

 Cancelling before end-of-term would be subject to penalties that are calculated based on standard Canadian rules i.e., higher of (a) three months of profit and (b) profit rate differential, which can be calculated here.
 This has also been mentioned in term sheet here.

-The second lawyer fee is not our requirement.
-Only ON and BC mandate the use of two lawyers for private mortgages.
+The second lawyer fee is not a financier requirement.
+Only Ontario (ON) and British Columbia (BC) mandate the use of two lawyers for private mortgages.

 Globally, all Islamic banks and financial institutions advertise and offer their products based on a percentage rate.
 This allows clients to make an apples-to-apples comparison between the cost of halal financing and that of conventional products.